describo/describo.github.io/src/index.md

            {
               title: 'GenerativeAI powered e-Discovery',
               text: `
-                Download your conversation as a PDF.
+                Download your conversation as a PDF to save for later or share with others.
               `,
               content: '/images/articles/taytay-sings-the-budget-blues/budget-conversation.pdf'
           },